Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker ASo it's really good.

-Speaker AWhat are you hoping to see going forward?
+Speaker AWhat are you hoping to see going forward, like tomorrow if you're coming here.

 Speaker ASo tomorrow.